AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/deliverability/durable-unsubscribe.md

 ## Re-subscribing {#re-subscribing}

 Just as an unsubscribe would cause all people with the same email address to become unsubscribed, a resubscribe would in fact resubscribe every person with the same email address.

-## Activity Log {#activity-log}

-Data Value Change definitions for _updateLeadEmailStatus_ and _resetLeadEmailStatus_ can be found in [this Community article](https://nation.marketo.com/t5/Knowledgebase/Durable-Unsubscribe-Activity-Log/ta-p/252688).

 >[!MORELIKETHIS]
 >